Elsayed93/simple-app/README.md

 # simple-app

 <p>
-simple app that shows products and user can edit, delete, update and add product
+simple app with LARAVEL that shows products and user can edit, delete, update and add product

 </p>